cortexproject/cortex/docs/guides/cortex-with-cassandra.md

 Create a new Cassandra keyspace for Cortex metrics:

+A keyspace is an object that is used to hold column families, user defined types.
+A keyspace is like RDBMS database which contains column families, indexes, user defined types.

 ```
 CREATE KEYSPACE cortex WITH replication = {'class':'SimpleStrategy', 'replication_factor' : 1};
 ```
 ## Configure Cortex to store chunks and index on Cassandra

-Now we have to configure Cortex to store chunks and index in Cassandra.
-Create a config file called `single-process-config.yaml` and add the following content, replacing the placeholders:
+Now, we have to configure Cortex to store the chunks and index in Cassandra.
+Create a config file called `single-process-config.yaml`, then add the content below.
+Make sure to replace the following placeholders:
 - `LOCALHOST`: Addresses of your Cassandra instance.
 This can accept multiple addresses by passing them as comma separated values.
 - `KEYSPACE`: The name of the Cassandra keyspace used to store the metrics.

+`single-process-config.yaml`
 ```
 # Configuration for running Cortex in single-process mode.
 # This should not be used in production.
 It is only for getting started